A full Grammarly review of the online grammar checker

 When you use the editor, every suggestion comes with a card or a series of cards.
 These help you make informed choices for your corrections or re-writing.

-Every card gives you an explanation and an option for improvement.
+Every card gives you an explanation.
+You can then choose an option for improvement.

 Click on the error count in the right-hand assistant sidebar.
 The errors are then listed in a series of suggestion cards.

-Working through the marked corrections and making the necessary changes is then a quick and very easy process.
+You only have to work your way through the marked corrections and make the necessary changes.
+It is then a quick and very easy process.